mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **Default Read-Only:** Opens in `preview`.
 You **can** try to switch to `source` manually, but the plugin might switch it back due to frequent checks (especially via `layout-change`).
 Consider this mode primarily for notes you rarely edit.
 *   **Strict Read-Only:** Opens in `preview`.
 You **cannot** switch to `source` (plugin forces it back).
 Good for protecting notes from any edits.
+*   **Folder Rules:**
-*   **Folder Rules:** Always apply **Strict Read-Only** mode to all notes within the specified folder and its subfolders.
+    *   **Strict Read-Only Folders:** Always apply **Strict Read-Only** mode to all notes within the specified folder and its subfolders.
+    *   **Default Read-Only Folders (NEW):** Apply **Default Read-Only** mode to all notes within the specified folder and its subfolders.
+Notes will open in `preview`, but can be manually switched to `source`.
+*   **Priority:**
+    1.  **Strict Read-Only Folders** take precedence over all other rules.
+    2.  **Strict Read-Only Files** (exact path or regex) take precedence over default rules.
+    3.  **Default Read-Only Folders** apply if no strict rules match.
+    4.  **Default Read-Only Files** (exact path or regex) apply if no stricter folder or file rules match.
+    *   Essentially: Strict Folder > Strict File/Regex > Default Folder > Default File/Regex.
-*   **Priority:** Folder rules override file rules.
-If a file is in a strict folder, it will be strict, even if it's also listed in the "Default" file list.
-Strict file rules override default file rules.
+    *   If a file is in a strict folder, it will be strict, even if it's also listed in a "Default" file or folder list.
+    *   If a file is in a default folder, it will be default, unless a specific strict file rule applies to it.

 <a id="same-tab-handling"></a>
 ### Handling Same-Tab Navigation Issues (Important!)